 Where to Look for a Job in Germany?

 If you don’t know where to look you won’t find it.
-Most of the jobs in Germany posted in German, and some are in English but even then they can have proficiency in the German language as a requirement.
+Most of the jobs in Germany are posted in German, and some are in English but even then they can have proficiency in the German language as a requirement.
 So read job ads carefully.